Building Bridges: Niner engineers support a community’s recovery

 A researcher and instructor whose academic expertise and compassionate nature are well-matched to Lansing’s needs, Chen moved quickly to develop a course to accelerate local bridge repair and replacement.

-Charlotte engineering student Nathan Hall repairs bridge
+Charlotte engineering student Nathan Hall repairs a bridge demolished by Hurricane Helene.

 Nathan Hall